Suicide Myths & Facts

 People who talk about suicide don't go through with it.

-FALSE.
-Most people who die by suicide have talked about it with someone prior to their death.
+FALSE - Most people who die by suicide have talked about it with someone prior to their death.
 People who talk about suicide or exhibit serious signs of suicide are at greater risk for completing suicide.
-In fact, talking about suicide can be one of the later signs of a progression toward suicide.
+In fact, talking about suicide can be one of the later signs of a progression towards suicide.
 Always take any comment about suicide seriously.
 It is better to overestimate suicide risk and get help than to underestimate the risk and take no action.

 Everyone who dies by suicide is depressed.